jeaninemjordan/US_Natural_Disaster_Analysis/README.md

 The following algorithms will be tested and utilized during this analysis:

+##### ARIMA (AutoRegressive Integrated Moving Average):
+* ARIMA is a forecasting algorithm that predicts a time series based on its own past values.
+ARIMA models use differencing to convert a non-stationary time series into stationary ones, predicting future values from historical data.

 ##### KMeans:
 * Pros: Easy implementation and interpretation, guarantees convergence.
 * Cons: Trouble clustering data where clusters are of varying sizes and density